jtbarwell/Fantasy-Baseball-Database-Manager/README.md

 <h3 align="center">Baseball Database Scraper</h3>

   <p align="center">
-    This is the framework for getting data into a Baseball Statistics database \
+    This is the framework for getting data into a Baseball Statistics database <br />
     *** README.md is not done yet so it will not be accurate ***
     <br />
     <a href="https://github.com/jtbarwell/test-repo"><strong>Explore the docs »</strong></a>